jjsmu/budweiser-casestudy/README.md

 - [Presentation Recording](https://smu.zoom.us/rec/share/r9-9Y3vzjyNYPyWkb0vkyWsP19tHeI7tMli1XtIW6XjIHpj6nZBq2PemOKPACtgl.QlkdbGwch0Q6zC9N)

 ### Purpose: Budweiser Casestudy 01
 - This case study examines the distributions and center of mean and median values for all beers sold by breweries listed in the dataset.
-The two datasets: Beers.csv and Breweries.csv contains  are combined to study the relationship between alcohol by content and bitterness to understand the current trends in the alcohol beverage industry.
+The two datasets: Beers.csv and Breweries.csv are combined to study the relationship between alcohol by content and bitterness to understand the current trends in the alcohol beverage industry in the United States.
+A KNN machine learning model is implemented for classification and regression tasks to predict the beer style by it's alcohol and bitterness content.
+Finally, a k-fold cross validation is introduced to ensure the validity of our model.
+In essence, the purpose of this casestudy is to analyze the current market segment, classify and predict beer style trends regionally across the US.

 ## Summary Memo: Analysis of Breweries and Beer Data
 *Objective:* The analysis aims to provide insights into the breweries' distribution, beer characteristics, and the relationship between beer bitterness and alcohol content.